Giant boost of the quantum metric in disordered one dimensional flat band systems

 We now discuss the impact of the disorder on the conductivity at the FB energy.
 We recall that the intraband (Drude) term does not contribute because of the vanishing group velocity, $\sigma_{fb}$ reduces to the interband contribution \cite{gb-fb-paper1}.
 Fig.~\ref{fig3} depicts $\sigma_{fb}$ in the SC, as a function of $x$.
 Here, the data correspond to the limit of vanishing $\eta$.
 For $x < 0.80$, $\eta$ has a negligible effect, because of the large interband gap.
 As $x\rightarrow 1$, the gap region gets progressively filled, the $\eta$-dependence becomes stronger requiring a careful analysis.
 We first focus on the clean SC ($x=0$), for which the analytical calculations leads to $\sigma_{fb}=\frac{2}{3\sqrt{3}}\,\sigma_{0}$ where $\sigma_{0}=\frac{e^{2}}{h}a$.
 As $x$ increases, $\sigma_{fb}$ increases.
 One would have expected a reduction instead since the FB states density reduces.
 As $x$ increases further, $\sigma_{fb}$ increases much more rapidly and eventually diverges as $x \rightarrow 1$, which is even more intriguing.
 Indeed, for $x=1$, the system reduces to a trivial 1D chain, the conductivity is purely of Drude type (intraband) and it is easy to show that $\sigma(E)= \sqrt{4t^{2}-E^{2}}\, \frac{\sigma_{0}}{2\eta}$.
 Thus, $\sigma(E=2t)=0$, since no holes are available (or electrons for $E=-2t$) in the chain.
 Consequently, it would have been reasonable to expect a decay of the conductivity as $x \rightarrow 1$.
 The origin of these unexpected features is clarified below.
-To evaluate the impact of the disorder, we consider a SC where the remaining B atoms are ordered (superlattice) with a constant distance between them.
+To evaluate the impact of the disorder, we consider a SC where the remaining B atoms are ordered (superlattice).
+In other words B atoms are located at $x_n=\frac{n}{1-x} a$, where $n=0,1,...$, and $x$ is chosen appropriately ($\frac{1}{1-x}$ should be integer).

 The data are plotted in Fig.~\ref{fig3} as well.
 For $x \ll 1$, the conductivity in the disordered and in the ordered SC coincide almost perfectly with each other, as it could have been anticipated.
 Astonishingly, as $x$ increases further ($x > 0.3$), $\sigma_{fb}$ becomes smaller in the ordered than in the disordered system.
 Finally, as $x \rightarrow 1$, $\sigma_{fb}$ diverges as well in the superlattice but it is approximately half of that of the disordered SC.
 Thus, as unusual as it may be, the disorder enhances the conductivity.